myrmex-org/myrmex/manual/api-gateway-plugin.md

     -d, --desc <description>  A description of the API
 ```

 Create a new API.
-By default the location of APIs is `api-gateway/apis/<api-dentifier>/`.
+By default the location of API definitions is `api-gateway/apis/<api-dentifier>/`.
+The API definition is a
+file named `spec.json` that contains a [Swagger object](http://swagger.io/specification/#swagger-object-14).
+The command line
+will to create a simple base configuration.
+It is possible to write a full Swagger definition here, but the plugin
+`@myrmex/api-gateway` is designed to separate API definitions into pieces and generate full definitions when needed.

 ### create-model